sjwcoin/PyVoat/README.md

 <h2>Getting Started</h2>
+1. Install PyVoat by entering "pip install PyVoat"
-1. Register an api key and obtain an access token from Voat.co
+2. Register an api key and obtain an access token from Voat.co
-2. Enter these into config.txt
+3. Enter these into config.txt
-3. Enjoy PyVoat!
+4. Enjoy PyVoat!

 <h2>Example</h2>
 <h3>This is an example of how to use PyVoat from example.py</h3>